grdw/grdw/_posts/2021-11-06-project-euler-32-pandigital-products.md

 }
 ```

-So after some fiddling I figured that the number of the product at max can be 98765 high.
+After some fiddling I figured that a good upper bound would be 98765.
 This is obviously a guess, but it does get the loop started, instead of going from 98765432 (which will take forever).
-After that code has run (in 2.35s, which is not awful) there's a list of numbers with all divisors containing unique numbers.
-Now obviously some of them don't contain all numbers from 1 till 9, so we'll filter those out:
+After that code has run (in 2.35s, which is not awful) there's a list of numbers with all divisors containing numbers consisting of unique digits.
+Now obviously some of them don't contain all digits from 1 till 9 (like 6 = 3 x 2), so we'll filter those out by checking if all of these pairs are in fact pandigital:

 ```rust
 fn problem_32() -> u64 {